Greenphx9/BTD-6-Modding-Tutorial/Modifying-InGameStuff/index.md

-## Modifiying In-Game stuff
+## Modifying In-Game stuff

-In this section of the tutorial, you will learn how to modifiy what happens in-game.
+In this section of the tutorial, you will learn how to modify what happens in-game.
 There are a bunch of mod helper and Melonloader hooks.
 The most useful are: OnUpdate(), OnKeyDown(), OnCashAdded().

 You can use these hooks to change InGame settings, like adding cash, adding lives, subtracting cash, subtracting lives, popping all bloons, etc.